ibexa/documentation-developer/docs/guide/solr.md

 }
 ```

-Since you index full text data only on the Content document, you would register the service like this:
+Since you index full text data only on the content document, you would register the service like this:

 ``` yaml
 my_webinar_app.webinar_event_title_fulltext_field_mapper: